LeafCoders/rosette/doc/Development.md

 3. Run from a terminal: `docker exec -it mysql /bin/bash` to enter the running docker image
 4. Start mysql with `mysql -uroot -proot`
 5. Create the test database with `create database test;`
-6. From your IDE, run the `SeetTest` to setup the database tables.
+6. From Visual Studio Code, open `SeetTest.java` and run the `seed` test to setup the database tables.

 When you need start the container again (after computer reboot) just run `docker run mysql`

-### Eclipse
+### Visual Studio Code

-1. Install `Spring Tool Suite 3.9.0` from http://spring.io/tools/sts
+1. Install latest `Visual Studio Code` from https://code.visualstudio.com
-2. Install `Buildship Grade Integration` from Eclipse Marketplace
-3. Import the Rosette project with `File -> Import... -> Gradle -> Existing Gradle Project`
+2. Install the workspace recommended extensions.
+Go to `Extensions` and search for `@recommended` to see the extensions.

 ### FakeSMTP